UK-first PlayFortuna information guide

 Is PlayFortuna available in the UK?

-Explains why account forms, document checks and verification language should not be treated as UK sign-up permission.
+Explains why registration forms, identity checks and verification language should not be treated as permitted UK sign-up by a restricted-country reader.

-Summarises brand features while keeping them clearly separate from UK real-money availability.
+Summarises PlayFortuna’s general features for context while keeping each point clearly separated from UK real-money availability.

-Covers the game-library angle without presenting game access as available to United Kingdom players.
+Covers the official game catalogue, categories and provider examples without presenting game access as available to United Kingdom players.

-Shows why payment method claims need country eligibility and licence context before they are useful to UK readers.
+Shows why payment-method lists, GBP cashier claims and withdrawal-time promises need country eligibility and licence context before they apply to UK readers.

-Explains why promotion mechanics and bonus pages should not be read as offers to restricted-country readers.
+Explains the general bonus mechanics in PlayFortuna’s published rules and why bonus pages should not be read as offers to restricted-country readers.

-Reviews mobile access language and avoids confusing device compatibility with account eligibility.
+Reviews mobile and app language carefully and avoids confusing device compatibility or browser access with account eligibility.

-Routes readers to the UKGC, public-register and safer-gambling context behind this cautious position.
+Routes readers to the UK Gambling Commission, public-register verification and GAMSTOP context behind the cautious position of this guide.

 Decision path showing restriction first, then licence verification, then no workaround advice